mantidproject/mantid/docs/source/release/v6.8.0/indirect_geometry.rst

 Bugfixes
 --------
-- The data analysis GUI will no longer crash when using plot guess if the sample data contains NAN's.
+- The data analysis GUI will no longer crash when using plot guess if the sample data contains NANs.
-- Fix bug when choosing the EISFDiffSphereAlkyl algorithm in the F(Q) fit tab of the Indirect - Data Analysis window.
+- Fix bug when choosing the :ref:`EISFDiffSphereAlkyl <func-EISFDiffSphereAlkyl>` algorithm in the F(Q) fit tab of the Indirect - Data Analysis window.

 Algorithms